trex-paxos/trex-paxos-jvm/README.md

 ### Introduction

 This library implements Lamport's Paxos protocol for cluster replication, as described in Lamport's 2001 paper [Paxos Made Simple](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf).
 While distributed systems are inherently complex, the core Paxos algorithm is mechanically straightforward when adequately understood.
-The algorithm and this implementation can achieve consistency across a cluster of nodes using the mathematical minimum of message exchanges.
-This is actually achieved without the need for external leader election services.
-The net result is a compact and embeddable strong consistency library designed to replicate any application across a cluster of servers.
+The algorithm and this implementation can achieve consistency across a cluster of nodes using the mathematical minimum number of message exchanges.
+This is achieved without the need for external leader election services.
+The net result is an embeddable strong consistency library that can replicate any application state across a cluster of servers.

 The description below explains the algorithm's invariants and the message protocol sufficiently to verify that this implementation is sound.
 The aim of this documentation is to: